-What are market segmentation and targeting?
+What are Market Segmentation and Targeting?

 - Market segmentation and targeting help firms determine and acquire key customers.

-- Another way to segment consumers is by asking the who, what, and why question.
+- Consumers can be put into segments based on location, lifestyle, and demographics.
+Another way to segment consumers is by asking the who, what, and why questions.

 - Segmentation and targeting influence a company’s strategy for pricing, communication, and customer management.